-This article will teach you how to create and utilize an SSH public-private key file pair for Linux virtual machines fast and easily.
-These procedures may be completed using the Azure Cloud Shell, or a Linux VM.
+You will learn how to create and utilize an SSH public-private key file pair for Linux virtual machines fast and easily.
+These steps may be completed using the Azure Cloud Shell, or a Linux VM.
 For the demonstrations, visual studio code was used.
 This article will teach you how to SSH into a virtual machine.
-Find similar articles here: How to Generate SSH Key in Windows 10 and how to disable RC4 Cipher Algorithms support in SSH Server also How to configure OpenSSH Server.
+Here are some similar guides: How to Generate SSH Key in Windows 10 and how to disable RC4 Cipher Algorithms support in SSH Server, and how to configure OpenSSH Server.

-A virtual machine, abbreviated as VM, is similar to any other real computer, such as a laptop, smartphone, or server.
+A virtual machine (VM) is similar to other real devices (laptop, smartphone, or server) on the network.
 It features a CPU, RAM, and disks for storing your files, as well as the ability to connect to the internet if necessary.
 VMs are conceived of as virtualization technology or software-defined computers within physical servers, existing solely as code, whereas the elements that make up your computer (called hardware) are actual and tangible.
 Here is how to install Windows Server 2019 on Virtualbox.

 What is the purpose of a virtual machine?